wangeugene/Java/app/src/main/java/multithreading/Threads.md

 fairness
 wait time

-### What's the difference between a thread in wait status or in block status
+### What's the difference between a thread in wait status or in block status?

-Both are waiting to acquire a lock on a lock
+WAIT & TIMED_WAIT are Java unique thread statuses in addition to the standard four thread statuses:
+NEW, RUNNABLE, BLOCKED, TERMINATED;

+### Why should you avoid using Java's synchronized statement on an immutable object such as an Integer?

+If you change that variable's value, you will be synchronized to a different object

+If you run multiple Java applications at the same time, they will execute in separate JVM processes